sschepis/ESP-Miner/readme.md

   - If you are developing within a dev container, you will need to run the bitaxetool command from outside the container.
 Otherwise, you will get an error about the device not being found.
   - Some Bitaxe versions can't directly connect to a USB-C port.
 If yours is affected use a USB-A adapter as a workaround.
 More about it [here](https://github.com/bitaxeorg/bitaxeGamma/issues/37).
   - Only ESP32-S3-WROOM-1 module type N16R8 (16MB Flash, 8MB Octal SPI PSRAM) is supported.
 This model number should be visible on the ESP32 module.
 Other module types without PSRAM or with Quad SPI PSRAM will not work with the normal firmware.
 More about it [here](https://github.com/bitaxeorg/ESP-Miner/issues/826).

+### Wi-Fi routers

+There are some Wi-Fi routers that will block mining, ASUS Wi-Fi routers & some TP-Link Wi-Fi routers for example.
+If you find that your not able to mine / have no hash rate you will need to check the Wi-Fi routers settings and disable the following;

+1/ AiProtection

+2/ IoT

+If your Wi-Fi router has both of these options you might have to disable them both.

+If your still having problems here, check other settings within the Wi-Fi router and the bitaxe device, this includes the URL for the Stratum Host and Stratum Port.

 ## Attributions